Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/multiseq.md

 The contact maps of the SARS-CoV-2 spike protein (top left), SARS-CoV spike protein (top right), single chain of the SARS-CoV-2 spike protein (bottom left), and single chain of the SARS-CoV spike protein (bottom right).
 If the distance between the *i*-th and *j*-th amino acids in a protein structure is 20.0 angstroms or less, then the (*i*, *j*)-th cell of the figure is colored black.
 The SARS-CoV-2 and SARS spike proteins have very similar contact maps, indicating similar global structures.
 {: style="font-size: medium;"}

-**STOP:** How do you think the contact map will change as we increase or lower the threshold distance?
+**STOP:** How do you think the contact map will change as we increase or decrease the threshold distance?
 {: .notice--primary}

 We obtain some insight into how two proteins differ structurally at the *i*-th amino acid if we look at all of the *i*-th row's values; that is, if we compare all of the *d*(<em>s</em><sub><em>i</em></sub>, <em>s</em><sub><em>j</em></sub>) values to all of the *d*(<em>t</em><sub><em>i</em></sub>, <em>t</em><sub><em>j</em></sub>) values.